TimChen1383/CompanionRobot/README.md

 - Unreal Engine version : 5.5

 ### Spider Companion Robot
-- Demo Level : SpideRobot_Demo
+- Demo Level : SpiderRobot_Demo
 - A spider like companion robot with procedural IK walking animtion.
 - Press "P" to switch to bertween companion robot and player
 - Press "Space Bar" to jump or rotate to different surface